 Transfer of Residence relief

-Transfer of Residence (ToR) relief is part of a wider range of customs procedures known as the Community System of Duty Reliefs (CSDR) that provide relief from customs duty, and in some cases import VAT.
+Transfer of Residence (ToR) relief is part of a wider range of customs procedures known as the Community System of Duty Reliefs (CSDR).
+These provide relief from customs duty, and in some cases import VAT.

 Implementation of Article 123 of EC Regulation 1186/2009 means approval to use the CSDR can only be granted by the customs authority of the member state where those goods will be used or consumed.

-UK Customs Authorities (HM Revenue and Customs and Border Force) can no longer provide approval for ToR relief for natural persons relocating their normal place of residence to another member state of the EU.
+UK Customs Authorities (HM Revenue and Customs and Border Force) can’t give approval for ToR relief for natural persons relocating their normal place of residence to another EU member state.
 They can only approve ToR relief where the final destination of the goods will be a known UK address.

 There’s more guidance on entitlement to ToR relief in Customs Information Paper 56 (2014).

-If no reliefs are being claimed the import declaration should be made to ‘free circulation’ and charges should be applied for all duties liable regardless of whether delivery is to the United Kingdom or elsewhere within the EU.
+The import declaration should be made to ‘free circulation’ if you’re not claiming a relief.
+Charges should be applied for all duties liable regardless of whether delivery is to the United Kingdom or elsewhere within the EU.